bertdida/twitter-quote-scraper/README.md

 _I want to build a random quote generator, something like [forismatic.com](https://forismatic.com/en/).
 Thinking where to get some data, I remember a [Twitter account](https://twitter.com/CodeWisdom) I followed that posts curated computer programming quotes.
 And the rest... was pythoning._

-TwitterQuoteScraper is a command line tool that parses tweets to scrape for quotations.
-Currently, it supports 3 ways of saving the data through Google sheet, local file, and Database.
+TwitterQuoteScraper is a command-line interface for scraping quotations on Twitter.
+You can either save the data through a local file, google sheet or database.

-For a tweet to be considered quotation, the following must be satisfied:
+But for a tweet to be considered quotation, the following must be satisfied:

 - tweet must not be a retweet or a reply
 - must not contain URL, media (image or video) or any emoji